chains-project/GoSurf/limitations/README.md

 - **TODO**: Investigate the false positives.

-### [R7] Execute imported C code through cgo feature [Applicable in Go]
+### [R7] Execute imported C code through CGO feature [Applicable in Go]
-cg features enable executing C code in Go binaries.
+CGO features enable executing C code in Go binaries.
 Attackers could exploit this capability to gain more control over the system, and also exploit memory safety concerns related to these low level languages.

 ```golang
 package main